ktaekwon000/sorted/README.md

 1. Follow instructions in [firebase](firebase) to set up firebase cloud functions.
 1. Run `npm start` then connect using Expo app.

+# Testing

+1. Change `global.isTestingEnvironment` in `CustomRootComponent.js` to `true`.
+1. Run `npm start`.
+If any tests fail, they will be logged as errors in expo-cli.

 # Credits

 Login starter kit from [expo-community/expo-firebase-starter](https://github.com/expo-community/expo-firebase-starter)